publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch68A/m__us_usc_t22_s5953.md

     (d) __Risk capital funding of demilitarization__

-    The Demilitarization Enterprise Fund shall use the proceeds of grants received under this section to provide financial support in accordance with subsection (b) of this section through transactions as follows:
+    The Demilitarization Enterprise Fund shall use the proceeds of grants received under this section to provide financial support in accordance with subsection (b) through transactions as follows:

         (1) Making loans.